Understanding the NFPA Emergency Exit Door Requirements - Inspect Point

 Exit Door Definitions

-Before we dive into the individual requirements set by NFPA 101, let’s take a second to make sure we understand the definitions of some of the terms we’ll encounter.
+Before we dive into the individual requirements set by NFPA 101, let’s make sure we understand the definitions of some of the terms we’ll encounter.

 • Means of Egress: A continuous, unobstructed path of travel from any point in a building to a safe public way.
-A means of egress will have these three traits
+A means of egress will have three traits:

-• Exit Access – The travel path from where people are located to the beginning of an exit.
+• Exit Access – The travel path from where people are within the building to the beginning of an exit.

 • Exit – The part of the means of egress separated by building structures.
-In other words, these structures could include walls, floors, doors, or other structures that provide occupants with a reasonable safe path of travel to the exterior of the building.
+In other words, walls, floors, doors, or other structures that provide occupants with a path of travel to the exterior of the building that is reasonably safe from fire.
 This can include vertical structures as well, like stairwells inside or outside of a building.
-Likewise, elevators are not considered an exit as they do not provide a reasonably safe means of exit.
-After that, other types of exits might include ramps, smoke-proof towers, or escalators in existing buildings.
+But elevators are not considered an exit as part of the means of egress as they do not provide a reasonably safe means of exit.
+After that, other types of exits might include ramps, smoke-proof towers, or escalators.

 • Exit Discharge – The portion of the exit that connects the interior of the building to the exterior.